hoanla/hoanla.github.io/_posts/2025-06-02-vu-survey-methods.md

   <img src="/assets/img/vb5.jpg" alt="ISA2025_2" style="max-width: 500px; border-radius: 8px;">
 </p>

-A huge thank you to everyone who made this experience possible.
-It’s a summer I’ll always remember!
+A huge thank you to my Department of Political Science for providing funding to make my participation in this program possible.
+It was an unforgettable summer that I’ll always cherish!